HausDAO/daohaus-app/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.txt>.

+## 🙏 We need your help to make DAOhaus even better

+Thank you for using DAOhaus and being part of the community.
+To continually improve the DAOhaus product and better empower coordination among humans globally, we need your help in the following areas:

+### A. Faced an issue or have a feature request? 🤖

+Fill in this [form](https://forms.clickup.com/f/83fyz-1425/9CJITRZPWXTAD612RP).
+Detailed responses will help us better investigate, triage and resolve them.

+### B. Want to contribute with your skills and time? 💪

+1. Go to our [Public Tasks Board](https://sharing.clickup.com/b/h/83fyz-1405/5c588f59600254b) and find an issue you can work on.
+* 🎨 For designers, look out for tasks with status 'UX Gate'
+* 🛠 For engineers, look out for tasks with status 'First Tasks'

+2. After finding a task you can work on, hop onto our [Discord](https://discord.gg/FFzckS7GdA) and let us know!
+We'll answer questions and guide you where neessary.

+3. After completing the task, submit a PR (for engineers) or send your work in [Discord's open-chat channel](https://discord.gg/gWH4vt3tWE)

+Meanwhile, if there are other ways to better onboard contributors, please reach out to us as well.
+Thanks in advance again, and we look forward to you joining us in continually DAOhaus a better product for all 🚀